 Select any of the links below for more local information.

-Throughout the year Poynton hosts a wide variety of events ranging from a 10K Run, Higher Poynton Summerfest, Party in the Park, Poynton Show Remembrance Sunday and Poynton Christmas Fest.
+Throughout the year Poynton hosts a wide variety of events ranging from the Higher Poynton Summerfest, Party in the Park, Poynton Show, Remembrance Sunday, Poynton Christmas Fest and a 10K Run.
 More details can be found on the Events page.

 Cheshire Peak District

 Poynton is also part of the Cheshire’s Peak District initiative, which highlights the attractions in all the individual towns and villages in the area.
 Details can be found on the Visit Cheshire website.

 Please contact us if you have other ideas or would like to be involved in looking at more ways, to promote Poynton to the visitor.

 The Town Council has made every effort to verify the information contained in this directory.
 However, if there are any errors or omissions, please contact firstname.lastname@example.org.

 Toilets are available at Poynton Civic Hall (during normal operating hours) next to reception and the public library and also Nelson Pit Visitor Centre at Higher Poynton.